 - 1 frozen banana, cut into chunks

-- 2 tbsp oats (you can skip this if you don't like your smoothies too thick)
+- 2 tablespoon oats (you can skip this if you don't like your smoothies too thick)

 - 1 scoop of your favourite protein powder